 This last Saturday I attended the BRAZ-TESOL Goiânia/Brasília Joint Event.
 It was held at the school I work for, CCBEU-GO, in the lovely Jd.
 América neighborhood in Goiânia.
 It was … Continue reading My account of BRAZ-TESOL Goiânia/Brasília Joint Event

 First of all, I’d like to thank each and every single person who has ever read my blog and helped me spread some insights out there.
 I truly wish you … Continue reading There is Hope!
 Growth Mindset and the New Year

 I begin this text with a wonderful sense of professional achievement.
-After struggling with decisions about which path to take in my career for a while (and which … Continue reading The 6 principles of Mind, Brain, & Education and what happened at the MBE SIG launch
+After struggling with decisions about which path to take in my career for a while (and which career to … Continue reading The 6 principles of Mind, Brain, & Education and what happened at the MBE SIG launch

 The second day of Braz-Tesol SIG Symposium was phenomenal.
 It started with the interesting plenary of Marcelo Barros about school management.
 Marcelo is in the Leadership and Management (LAM) SIG … Continue reading Braz-Tesol SIG Symposium – Day 2